Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Here's what I started with:

 The opening was crudely radiused by a prior owner to make room for these big ugly tires, which included destroying the wheel house inner flange.
-So I will be working on both the wheel house and the quarter lip.
+So I will be rebuilding the wheel house and the quarter lip.

-The lower rear of the quarter has evidence of bondo:
+In addition, the lower rear of the quarter has evidence of Bondo:

 Ugh.
 The rust was just covered over, and the lower inch was fiberglass only.
 No metal.

-This repair is first, because the quarter panel lip position is set by the position of this patch panel.
+This repair is next, because the quarter panel lip position is set by the position of this patch panel.

 These are what Jeg's sent me:

-So let's go ahead and cover the lower quarter panel patch.
-I made a cut just below the character line:
+Here's the cut, which I made just below the character line:

-The actual seam, however, will end up being above the character line.
-I cut it here because the best chance for avoiding warpage (besides using good welding technique) is to be close to a ridge in the metal.
+The actual seam, however, will end up being above the character line because it was damaged as well.
+Also, I cut it here because the best chance for avoiding warpage (besides using good welding technique) is to be close to a ridge in the metal.
 The stiffness of the ridge helps minimize warpage.

-I wire brushed the trunk drop area, ground and prepped the lower flange, welded up a few rust pinholes, and gave everything a coat of POR15.
+I wire brushed the interior area, dollied and prepped the trunk drop flange, welded up a couple of rust pinholes it had, and gave everything a coat of POR15.
 I overlaid the patch panel to check for interference and alignment.
 Looks really good.
 I drilled a few holes along the lower and front edges for spotwelds.
 After checking and rechecking the fit, I clamped it along the lower edge.
 I also put in a couple of zip screws on the top edge, then filled in a few spot welds on the lower edge.

-So the top is still loose.
+So the top edge was not yet welded.
 Now it's time to cut and butt.
-If you followed the previous Lemans build you would remember that I touted a youtuber named Fitzee.
+If you followed the previous Lemans build you might remember that I touted a youtuber named Fitzee.
 His cut and butt technique is as simple as it is effective.
 This is why I placed the patch panel on top of the damaged area.
-The idea is to double cut through both panels horizontally about 8 or so inches at a time.
-The patch can then be pushed even with the original metal and spot welded into place.
-This process is repeated until the entire distance has been covered.
-Then the spotwelds can be gradually filled in until it's a solid weld, ground smooth, and prepped for paint.
+The idea is to double cut through both panels along the top in increments of about 6 or so inches.
+The patch can then be pushed even with the original metal step by step and spot welded into place.

-After cutting and butting the first section of the seam I went ahead and cut the rest of the horizontal line.
-I then found that the patch panel needed to go up farther.
-So I ran the cutting wheel through the cut and pushed the patch panel up into place.
+After double cutting and putting in my first spot weld I found the panel needed to go up farther, so I went ahead and ran the cutting wheel along the seam and pushed the patch panel up into place.
 I had to do this several times to get the fit just right.

-here's what it looks like after cut and butt:
+here's what it looked like after cut and butt:

 There's still a lot to do here, but it lines up well and will be easy to finish.